 Another way of expressing the difference is to note that the previous formula started collecting above-minimum royalties when revenue exceeded $5,000 per month, whereas the new formula does not collect above-minimum royalties until revenue exceeds $20,000 per month.

-There are other differences, but a full analysis would require access to well-by-well royalty records, and is beyond the scope of this fact sheet.
+There are other differences, but a full analysis would require access to well-by-well royalty records, and is beyond the scope of this report.
 Some differences include a gradual drop in total production, an accelerated drop in production per well, and the new-well royalty reduction regulation.
 Still, there is no doubt that the formula change accounts for more than half of the decline in gas royalties.
 Alberta could eliminate much of its current budget imbalance simply by reintroducing the previous gas formula.

 Shifts in oil and oil sands royalties were not so dramatic.
 As shown in Figure 2, there was a drop in oil royalty in 2009, due to low price and to a drilling incentive, but increasing price was matched by increasing royalties.